Features

 Screenshot of an educational app's library section focused on American history.
 The interface includes a search bar at the top, app resources, and various modules about American history from colonial times to contemporary America.
 The modules contain numbered units with titles such as 'Peopling the Americas,' 'A Vast Pre-Columbian North America,' and 'Revolutionary Experiences.'
 Navigation buttons are at the bottom for tours, maps, globe, library, back, forward, search, bookmarks, settings, and share.

-The Library, represented by the list icon in the bottom NavBar, is where you can access videos, maps, and other interactive features that bring the Culture Atlas to life.
+The Library, represented by the list icon in the bottom NavBar, is where you can access all of the videos, maps, and other interactive features that bring the Culture Atlas to life.

 The Library is organized into a complex of hierarchical bins that connect you with our current curricula and a diverse collection of digital resources.